 When it comes to our basic needs in life, food is at the top of the list.
 Most of us are fortunate to have enough to eat.
 Not everyone is so lucky.
-But thanks to the generosity of our partners and community volunteers, there are fewer empty plates in Canada.

 Farm Credit Canada is passionate about FCC Drive Away Hunger, the largest employee-led food drive in Canada.
 It’s a way we can all come together to help Canadian food banks help those who go hungry – including kids, who sadly make up 36 per cent of people who rely on food banks in our country.